Overview

 2. If your data suggests overuse of advanced diagnostic imaging procedures:

 a.
-Reach out to other clinicians who are involved in ordering tests for inpatients to understand how their practice behaviours may differ from yours.
+Consult with other clinicians involved in ordering tests for inpatients to understand how their practice behaviours may differ from yours.

 b.
-Collaborate to identify quality issues and underlying root causes, as well as test and implement change initiatives.
+Collaborate with other clinicians to identify quality issues and underlying root causes and to test and implement change initiatives.

 c.
-Collaborate with your radiology colleagues to develop/understand appropriate diagnostic testing for your clinical questions.
+Collaborate with your radiology colleagues to develop and understand appropriate diagnostic imaging best practices for your clinical questions.

-4. Are there areas where general medicine teams and radiology teams agree there is inappropriate use?
+4. Are there areas where general medicine and radiology teams agree there is inappropriate use of advanced diagnostic imaging?
 Are there areas where they disagree?
-What priorities can be set jointly?
+What priorities can be set jointly to reduce the inappropriate use of advanced diagnostic imaging?

 5. When conducting a root cause analysis, ask yourself the following questions:

 c.
-After reviewing your practice data, conducting chart reviews, and other activities, what is contributing to the inappropriate ordering of CT scans, MRIs, and ultrasounds?
+After reviewing your practice data, conducting chart reviews, and engaging in other self-reflection activities, can you identify the factors contributing to the inappropriate ordering of advanced diagnostic imaging tests?

 1 Kjelle E, Andersen ER, Soril, LJJ, van Bodegom-Vos L, Hofman BM.
 Interventions to reduce low-value imaging—a systematic review of interventions and outcomes.
 BMC Health Serv Res.
 2021;21(983).